jonahf/Experimental_YAPF/README.rst

 declarative style is desirable compared to writing loops.
 In a loop, you're mostly writing statements that control the looping, and incidentally the loop is also generating a list.
-The declarative style of a list comprehension makes the purpose a lot more clear - things thing is defining a list.
+The declarative style of a list comprehension makes the purpose a lot clearer - this thing is defining a list.

 However as soon as things get a little complicated, I abandon my list comprehension and write a loop instead.
 What stops me from growing the